calyxir/calyx/docs/running-calyx/fud2/rhai-api.md

 In Rhai, all top-level variable declarations are private by default.
 If you want them to be available from other files, you need to `export` them explicitly.

 All functions are exported by default.
 However, they are only exported in a callable format.
-If you want to use the function as a variable (when passing them as a setup function or build function), you need to export them explicitly as well.
+If you want to use the function as a variable (when passing them as a "setup" function or "build" function as described in the [Low Level Rhai API][low-level-rhai]), you need to export them explicitly as well.

 This is how that looks:
 ```rust,ignore